With Stroke, Time is of the Essence

-Without quick and accurate diagnosis and treatment, the effects can be disabling and long-lasting.
-Approximately two million of your brain cells die every minute during a stroke.
+Without quick and accurate diagnosis and treatment, the effects can be disabling and long lasting.
+Approximately 2 million brain cells die every minute during a stroke.
 Therefore, recognizing the symptoms and getting medical attention F.A.S.T. can save your life or that of a loved one.

-If you or a loved one suffers a stroke, you want to be at the right place at the right times.
+If you or a loved one suffers a stroke, you want to be at the right place at the right time.

-Nebraska Medicine's Stroke & Neurovascular Center provides around-the-clock care of stroke patients using a well-defined, systematic approach to care and treatment to achieve optimal results.
+The Nebraska Medicine Stroke and Neurovascular Center provides around-the-clock care of stroke patients using a well-defined, systematic approach to care and treatment to achieve optimal results.

 When you come to Nebraska Medicine, you can be sure you will receive the best care available from a highly skilled and dedicated stroke team, providing you or your loved one the best chance for a full recovery.

 Nebraska Medicine Expertise

 The Only Certified Comprehensive Stroke Center in Nebraska

 You’ll get immediate and specialized care, which is crucial in treating acute stroke patients.
 It is important to remember 'time is brain" and every second counts.

 People who are treated by stroke experts as soon as possible once symptoms of a stroke are recognized are much more likely to experience the most positive outcomes.

-Nebraska Medicine's Stroke & Neurovascular Center is dedicated to the management and prevention of strokes in the state, our specially trained stroke team will ensure you receive the most appropriate and expert care available.
+The Nebraska Medicine Stroke and Neurovascular Center is dedicated to the management and prevention of strokes in the state, our specially trained stroke team will ensure you receive the most appropriate and expert care available.

 We Rank Among the Fastest Teams in the State at Delivering the Proper Treatment for a Stroke